elmq0022/shen/DESIGN.md

 - How are revoked long-lived JWTs tracked?
 - Should there be a token revocation list or blacklist?

+Administators can revoke any user or service account tokens.
+Users can only reject their own tokens.
+The endpoint to revoke a token is:

+DELETE /api/v1/token/:id

 ## Initial Bootstrap and Setup